-Storm threatens another round of snow, frigid weather
+Storm threatens another round of Midwest snow, frigid weather

 Frost and snow / Cropped Photo: Sienna62 / Flickr / CC BY 2.0 / (MGN)

-The National Weather Service has issued weather advisories and warnings from Kansas to Michigan.
+The storm comes on the heels of the snow, frigid air and strong winds that hit the Northeast, where thousands of Rhode Island residents were without heat on Tuesday, one of the coldest days so far this year.

-Wind-driven snow and icy roadways are already making travel hazardous.
-Fatal accidents involving vehicles sliding off icy roadways have been reported in Wisconsin and Illinois.
+The National Weather Service issued weather advisories and warnings Tuesday across a large swath of the Midwest, from Kansas to Michigan.

-Forecasters predict up to 8 inches (20 centimeters) of snow in parts of Iowa and as many as 10 inches (25.4 centimeters) in Wisconsin.
+Fatal accidents involving vehicles sliding off icy roadways have been reported in Wisconsin and Illinois, and about 300 flights have been cancelled at Chicago's two major airports.

-The storm comes on the heels of the snow, frigid air and strong winds that hit the Northeast, where thousands of Rhode Island residents were without heat on Tuesday, one of the coldest days so far this year, and whiteout conditions were being reported in Maine.
+Forecasters estimate up to 8 inches (20 centimeters) of snow in parts of Iowa and as many as 12 inches (30.5 centimeters) in Wisconsin, where several schools have also closed.